luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **assign** (const PublicKey &assign): The given PublicKey

-: Copies a given publicKey to the current one.
+Usage: Copies a given publicKey to the current one.

 <br>